 Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com Our history

-The Dutch Arms Chapel, the former home of the Seedling Nursery School, was a coffeehouse back in the late '60's.
+The Dutch Arms Chapel, the home of the Giant Steps Nursery School, was a coffeehouse back in the late '60's.
 We're proud to bring it full circle.

 The John St. Jam was conceived in December 2003 during a trip to Nashville.
 Terri had wanted to run a coffeehouse in the Chapel as a way to generate some much-needed revenue.
 A visit to Nashville's Bluebird Café was all it took -- the lightbulb over her head remained lit all the way back to Saugerties and the first John St. Jam took place on January 31, 2004 with Bob DeGraw, Terry Seeley, Nanette Benoit and Phil Miller in the first round and Kimberly, Greg Dinger/Gaetana Ciarlante, RV Henninger, and Terri & Steve Massardo in the second.
 Paul Andreassen arrived in time to perform 4 or 5 songs in an abbreviated 3rd round.